Day 5 - Laugavegur: Hrafntinnusker to Hvanggil

 People around table outside Hrafftinnusker hut with snowy mountains behind

-And not a bad view from the breakfast table!
+Yummy breakfast noodles with protein and vegetables … and not a bad view from the breakfast table!

 Smiling couple dressed in merino, fleece, hiking pants and gaiters in front of snowy plain Laugavegur Iceland